tomka/olelo/README.markdown

 Git-Wiki automatically creates a repository in the directory `./.wiki`.

-If you use Ruby 1.9, it is very important that you set the environment variable LANG to a UTF-8 locale.
-Otherwise, you might get encoding exceptions.

 For production purposes, I recommend that you deploy the wiki with Mongrel.
 You can use the WIKI_CONFIG environment variable to specify multiple wiki configurations.